16 June 2022

 To see this effect on paper meteorologists create a wind rose that graphs the wind’s direction and speed over time.
 The petals indicate the percentage of wind from each direction.
 The colors show the speed.
 The center is calm.
 Let’s look at some wind roses from Iowa State’s Iowa Environmental Mesonet.

-Though Pittsburgh is not a particularly windy place our 50-year wind rose (1970-2022) indicates our prevailing wind from the southwest.
+Though Pittsburgh is not a particularly windy place our 50-year wind rose (1970-2022) indicates our prevailing wind is from the southwest.
 10.9% of the time there is no wind at all.

 In places where wind is not obstructed, such as the coast and the Great Plains, wind roses are lopsided.
 This map shows the locations of three extreme wind roses displayed below.